xixiaofinland/transr/README.md

 - It locates the tag content (e.g. `<help>...</help>`) in the xml file
 - It updates the tag content with predefined data in the csv row

-Note. `trans` reads the XML content into a String, so don't use it for a very large XML content.

 # Preparation

 1. prepare `file.csv` with matched columns (api_name,xml_tag,content), check